Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

 where

 First, using \cref{eq:varphi_upperbound},

-where $r_1 = r - X_{1} - X_{i}$ is a Borel measurable function with respect to $\mathscr{X}_{(i-1,n] \cup \{1\}}$.
-Because $X_{[3,i-2]} \indep \mathscr{X}_{(i-1,n] \cup \{1\}}$,
+where $r_1 = r - X_{i}$ is a Borel measurable function with respect to $\mathscr{X}_{[i,i+1]}$.
+Because $X_{[1,i-2]} \indep \mathscr{X}_{[i, i+1]}$,

 almost surely due to the Gaussian anti-concentration inequality (\cref{thm:G_anti_conc}).
+In sum, we get

-{\bf Bounding the remainder.} Bounding the remainder term proceeds similarly with the proof of the remainder lemma (\cref{thm:remainder_lemma_3N}), resulting into an upper bound with an conditional anti-concentration probability bound ($\kappa_{(2,i-1)}(\epsilon^o)$ in the following lemma).
+{\bf Bounding the remainder.} Bounding the remainder term $\Exp[ \mathfrak{R}_{X_{i-1}}^{(1)} | X_{i+1} ]$ proceeds similarly to the proof of the remainder lemma (\cref{thm:remainder_lemma_3N}), resulting into an upper bound with a conditional anti-concentration probability bound $\kappa_{[1,i-2]|\{i-1\}}(\vareps^\circ)$.
 We relegate the bounding details to \cref{sec:pf_anti_concentration}.
+Putting the upperbound back to the previous inequality, we obtain the following lemma.